Fantastic Flotilla Cruise in the Windward Islands

 Book Your Cabin Now!

 Below are highlights of the itinerary stops for each of the legs, in no particular order.
-When you sign up you’ll get a cruise book with lots of information on the itineraries for each cruise, always subject to change of course.
+When you sign up for sailing the Caribbean, you’ll get a cruise book with lots of information on the itineraries for each cruise, always subject to change of course.

 Rodney Bay, St. Lucia

 Rodney Bay is on the north side of St. Lucia.
 Once a major British Navy base, it is now a thriving yachting center with a full-service marina, shops and restaurants.
 If you arrive early enough you might want to explore the Bay’s park with gardens and footpaths marked with plaques, or head to nearby Reduit Beach or Pigeon Island National Park.
 Board the boats at 6 p.m., then join your cruise leaders and crew mates for a Meet and Greet Party and dinner at one of the local restaurants nearby.

 The Pitons, a World Heritage Site, are conical peaks rising more than 2,000 feet from the sea.
 Just north of Petit Piton (elevation 2,460 feet) is the lovely small town of Soufriere, which shares the name of the nearby dormant volcano, the only one in the world you can drive a car right inside!
 Soufriere’s charming Creole-style buildings are decorated with gingerbread trim and old-world balconies.
 Attractions include Sulfur Springs, the volcanic-heated waters of Diamond Baths and its tropical gardens, Maho waterfalls, and the Jalousie Plantation.
 Join a guided hiking tour in the rain forest near Morne Fond St. Jacques.
 Climb to the top of Gros Piton (2.619 feet) for an incredible view.
-Snorkel beautiful reefs.
+In addition to sailing the Caribbean, you have the opportunity to snorkel along beautiful reefs.
 In the evening, dine aboard or enjoy one of the many restaurants along the shore and in town.

 Admiralty Bay, Bequia